Good company: Helio Castroneves wins Indy 500 for 4th time

+The race was postponed to August a year ago and held without spectators for the only time in its 105-year history.
+Given permission to open 40% of the grandstands this year, the exuberant crowd came in droves and went wild for Castroneves' historic win for the old guys.

+Biding his time until the moment was right, the veteran passed 24-year-old Alex Palou with two laps remaining and the frenzied crowd roared its approval.
+When the Brazilian took the checkered flag, he rushed to the fence for his traditional “Spiderman” climb that belied his 46 years.

-At 46 and one of the oldest drivers in the field, he sprinted along the frontstretch of the speedway for a victory lap without a car for the 135,000 fans in attendance.
-He pumped his arms in the air and waved to the ecstatic crowd, his explosion of emotional energy stopped every few feet by a flood of rivals who rushed onto the track to congratulate Castroneves.
+After climbing down the fence, Castroneves ran nearly a mile down the frontstretch for a victory lap on foot.
+He pumped his arms in the air and waved to the ecstatic crowd, his explosion of emotional energy stopped every few feet by a flood of rivals who rushed onto the track to congratulate him.

+"I was drawn by the positive energy of everyone.
+For a long time these people want to see a four-time winner," he said.
+“I say that because they tell me.
+Every time we sign the autographs, they are like, ‘I’ve never seen a four-time winner.
+I want to see it.’
+That’s what probably made me thank all of them because they made this place special.”

 Almost every member of Team Penske rushed out to meet Castroneves, including former teammate Will Power, who saw the final scoring pylon and had no idea his longtime friend won.